Tyler-Culp/cse15l-lab-reports/lab-report-1-week- 2.md

 * Step 1: Installing VS Code

-Go to VS Code's website, [Linked Here](https://code.visualstudio.com/), and follow the instructions for how to download and install the application on your computer.
+I went to VS Code's website, [Linked Here](https://code.visualstudio.com/), and followed the instructions for how to download and install the application on my computer.
-Once you've installed it you can open VS Code and it will look like this.
+Once I installed it I was able to open VS Code, which looks like this.

 ![VS Code home page](Lab1SS_1.png)

 * Step 2: Remotely Connecting

-Once VS Code is installed you will want to connect to a remote computer from your personal computer.
-Now you'll want to open VS Code.
+Once VS Code was installed I wanted to connect to a remote computer from my personal computer.

  Note: if you're using Windows the first thing you want to do is install OpenSSH at this [link](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).
 Once that is done you can open VS Code and continue with the following steps.

-From VS Code you'll want to open a new terminal using the menu option.
-From the terminal you use the command `ssh cs15lsp22zz@ieng6.ucsd.edu` where 'zz' is replaced by your three letters in your course specific account (you can find your course specific account [here](https://sdacs.ucsd.edu/~icc/index.php)).
+From VS Code I opened a new terminal using the menu option.
+From the terminal I used the command `ssh cs15lsp22zz@ieng6.ucsd.edu` where 'zz' is replaced by my three specific letters from my course account (I found the letters for my account [here](https://sdacs.ucsd.edu/~icc/index.php)).
 This is the command for connecting the remote computer.
-The first time you try to connect you will see a message that looks like this
+The first time I connected I saw a message that looks like this:

 "⤇ ssh cs15lsp22zz@ieng6.ucsd.edu